 Mid Morning At Schwabacher Landing

-If you are not an early riser or chose to photograph sunrise from a different location, I recommend including a mid morning stop to photograph Schwabacher Landing.
-Although photography opportunities may not be as good as sunrise, there are still good photos to be had here like the image below captures about 10:30 A.M.
+If you are not an early riser or chose to photograph sunrise from a different location, I recommend including a mid-morning stop to photograph Schwabacher Landing.
+Although photography opportunities may not be as good as sunrise, the area still offers good photo opportunities until about 10:30 A.M.

 Schwabacher Landing is the gift that keeps on giving.
 Once you have photographed the classic Schwabacher Landing image, don’t pack up your gear and leave.
-Instead, drive back to the first parking lot and go for a short walk along the river bed for more photography fun.
-Again this location is frequently visited by bears and moose so take your bear spray and watch for moose especially as when you reach the willows.
-This is also the location of a great beaver dam.
+Instead, drive back to the first parking lot and go for a short walk to the left along the river bed for more photography fun as there are several great spots from which to photograph the Teton Mountains as well as another beaver dam.
+Due to the area’s high concentration of willows, this location is frequently visited by moose as well as grizzly bears.
+Be particularly careful in this area and keep bear spray handy.

 Schwabacher Landing Photo Cheat Sheet